 - Overuse of sunblock cream

-Studies show that gene variations associated with vitamin D deficiencies involved with cholesterol synthesis, metabolism, and transport of vitamin D around the body.
-The researchers found that the risk of the vitamin deficiency is directly proportional to the number of gene variant you have.
+Studies have shown that genetic variations associated with vitamin D deficiencies are also involved in cholesterol synthesis, metabolism, and transport of vitamin D in the body.
+Researchers have found that the risk of vitamin deficiency is directly proportional to the number of gene variant you have.